 Cut the unnecessary spending

 You will quickly see that once you start thinking in years (or even decades) the small things can get really expensive.
 For example, an easy 5 minutes spent to make yourself a lunch for work will save you thousands!
 Let’s do the math; the typical fast-food meal will cost about 10$, over a year, that is 2500$.
 All that for fat, sub-par food, 5 days a week, for 50 weeks a year.
 Bringing leftovers to work or making a good’old sandwich is a huge money-saver and it will keep you healthier than restaurants.

 Still not convinced?
 Assume you pay off a 2500$ balance on an outstanding credit card; you will save $525 of interest in a single year!
 (Assuming the typical interest charge of 21%) With that in mind, look up your budget and try to find as many purchases you can to cut or substitute.
 You do not need to eat Ramen noodles and beans every day to save a few dollars, read through my money saving tips and our spending budget to learn a few tricks!

 If you cannot remember why you bought it, you didn’t need it.

 Consolidate your debts

 If you have large balances on student loans or other debts, you can always shop around for a better rate.
 Online portals now make shopping for rates much easier and applications more convenient.
-The best place to start looking would be Lending Tree.
-Their online platform automatically shops around for the most advantageous mortgage or loan for you.
+The best place to start looking would be SoFi.
+Their online platform is easy to use and might make you save thousands on your student loans, credit card debt, and mortgage.
 You can also call your bank and see if they would offer a lower interest rate loan to help you consolidate your debts.
 Getting a low-interest loan to pay off your existing debts will lower the total interest you pay and let you keep more money in your pockets.
 This will make it easier to pay off your debts quicker.